 You will need to have your own pair of headphones and a USB memory stick.
 You will also need to have your own instrument where applicable.

-Upon successful completion of this course, learners can progress to the Extended Diploma in Music or equivalent level qualification.
+Upon successful completion of this course, learners can progress to the BTEC Extended Diploma in Music.